Bazzini - Kitchen Nightmares Update - Open or Closed?

 The food is brought to him by head waiter Alex.

-The fettuccini is cold and bland and the chicken is hard and dry.
+The fettuccini is bland and cold and the chicken is dry and hard.

 Alex tells Gordon that Paul doesn’t like when his food is criticized.